Soummam River

-The Soummam River (pronounced [som'm]) is a river in northern Algeria, born from the confluence of the Sahel River and the Bou Sellam River near Akbou and flowing into the Mediterranean Sea at Béjaïa.
+The Soummam River is a river in northern Algeria, born from the confluence of the Sahel River and the Bou Sellam River near Akbou and flowing into the Mediterranean at Béjaïa.

 Description

-The waters that reach the sea in this place have for their origins the Mounts of Ain Oulmane, south of Setif, Mount Dirah, south of Bouira, and the extreme west of Djurdjura.
+The waters that reach the sea in this place have for their origins the Mounts of Ain Oulmane, south of Sétif, Mount Dirah, south of Bouïra, and the extreme west of Djurdjura.
 It is in fact that the physical geography of the region places the southernmost sources of the Soummam at the limits of the semi-arid zone characterized by rigors linked to the continental climate, whereas the closest sources are located in the territories Humid to temperate climate.
 The Soummam constitutes a dense and well-supplied hydrographic network, particularly in its part situated in the Tellian Atlas: Djurdjura, Babors and Bibans.
-Its watershed covers an area of 9 200 km2 spread over four wilayas: Bouira, Bordj Bou Arréridj, Sétif and Béjaïa.
+Its watershed covers an area of 9,200 km2 spread over four wilayas: Bouïra, Bordj Bou Arréridj, Sétif and Béjaïa.
 With the Cheliff, the Tafna and the Rhummel, the Soummam is one of the largest rivers of Algeria.

-Oued Soummam drains a catchment area of 9 200 km2 divided as follows:
+Oued Soummam drains a catchment area of 9,200 km2 divided as follows: